php-amqplib/php-amqplib/README.md

 The library was used for the PHP examples of [RabbitMQ in Action](http://manning.com/videla/) and the [official RabbitMQ tutorials](http://www.rabbitmq.com/tutorials/tutorial-one-php.html).

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## New Maintainers (02/10/2016) ##

 Thanks to [videlalvaro](https://github.com/videlalvaro) for his hard work in maintaining php-amqplib!
 He's done a fantastic job